-You can also use your rewards for SoulCycle, Rumble Boxing and Y7 Studio classes and memberships; future rent payments; a down payment on a house; and merchandise from the Bilt Collection, such as home decor and art.
+In addition to the travel portal, Bilt cardholders will continue to have the ability to transfer points to several travel partners, the list of which includes American Airlines AAdvantage, British Airways Executive Club, World of Hyatt, IHG Hotels and Resorts loyalty programs and more.
+You can also use your rewards for SoulCycle, Rumble Boxing and Y7 Studio classes and memberships, future rent payments, a down payment on a house and merchandise from the Bilt Collection, such as home decorations and art.

 Other perks and benefits

-Because Bilt reports your rent payments to the credit bureaus, you can use the card to build your credit history and boost your credit score by demonstrating responsible financial behaviors, like keeping your credit utilization ratio low and always paying your balance in full.
-You’ll also receive standard Mastercard World Elite benefits, including:
+Since Bilt reports your rent payments to the credit bureaus, you can use the card to build your credit history and boost your credit score by demonstrating responsible financial behaviors, like keeping your credit utilization ratio low and always paying your balance in full.
+You’ll also receive standard World Elite Mastercard benefits, including:

 Of course, such perks and benefits are valuable only if you take advantage of them.